ba-st/Willow/docs/Migration-Guide.md

   `@receiver addUntitledColumnRendering: `@aRenderingCommand'
   ```

-  ->
+  →

   ```smalltalk
   `@receiver addColumn: [ :column | column rendering: `@aRenderingCommand ]
   ```

-The following method has been deprecated and the action is just remove the
+The following method has been deprecated, and the action is just to remove the
 senders, because now tables built using the builder will automatically detect if
 a header is needed or not.

 - `TableWebViewBuilder >> beHeadless`

-The following methods has been deprecated and the senders must be adapted to use
+The following methods have been deprecated, and the senders must be adapted to use
-the TableWebViewBuilder API:
+the `TableWebViewBuilder` API:

 - `TableWebView class >> definedBy: aColumnRendererCollection applying:
   aTableCommand headerRenderedBy: aHeader applyingToEachRow: aRowCommand`